kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 <tr><td  style="text-align:center">classification_rate</td><td  style="text-align:center"; colspan="3">0.553770</td></tr>
 </table>

 In Table 5, precision, recall, and f1-score are calculated for each class in a 1 vs all fashion.
 The results are drastically different between classes.
 The precision was highest for the `functional` class (0.72) and lowest for the `functional needs repair` class (0.15).
-This isn't a surprise since the dataset has 32,000 `functional` samples to train on and only 4,300 samples of `functional needs repair`.
-In addition to the large class imbalance, the `functional needs repair` class may also just be intrinsically harder to predict given the same set of predictor variables.
+This isn't a surprise since the dataset has 32,000 `functional` samples to train on and only 4,300 samples of the `functional needs repair` class.
+In addition to the large class imbalance, the `functional needs repair` class may simply be intrinsically harder to predict given the same set of predictor variables.

 The recall scores are very similar between all 3 classes.
 The results imply that the model varies widely in the number of false positives between classes but is relatively equal in the number of false negatives between classes.

-The classification rate is simply defined as the overall accuracy of the model and is what the DrivenData competition used to score submissions.
-The classification rate for this model is 55.4% so we have an average of 55.4% accuracy in predicting each class correctly.
+The classification rate is simply defined as the overall accuracy of the model and is what the DrivenData competition uses to score submissions.
+The classification rate for this model is 55.4%, so we have an average of 55.4% accuracy in predicting each class correctly.

 #### Table 6 | Results of Optimized Random Forest Model
 <table style="width:100%">